duskopijetlovic/duskopijetlovic.github.io/_posts/2025-08-31-freebsd-x11-xorg-simple-setup-notes.md

 % xrandr | grep -w connected
 ```

+OVDE

-In this example, the output shows that the screen is extended; that is, the external monitor is to the right of the laptop's monitor:
+In this example, the output shows that the screen is extended (aka spanning desktop).
+Here, the external monitor is to the right of the laptop's monitor:

 ```
 eDP-1 connected primary 1920x1200+0+0 (normal left inverted right x axis y axis) 301mm x 188mm